dcnicku/wti-brent-cointegration/README.md

 ### Two further caveats

 **WTI does not pass I(1) precondition.**
-During the training period, ADF test rejects the hypothesis for WTI levels at 5% significance level (p = 0.026),  result for Brent is not significant (p = 0.067).
+During the training period, Augmented Dickey Fuller(ADF) test rejects the hypothesis for WTI levels at 5% significance level (p = 0.026),  result for Brent is not significant (p = 0.067).
 A p-value above 0.05 does not provide sufficient evidence to reject the hypothesis, the results do not clearly confirm that both series are I(1).